layer-3/clearsync/docs/YIP/YIP-0006-margin-zones.md

 - **Green** zone (default) - the margin distribution is enough for both parties to cover possible price changes that they have performed.
 - **Yellow** zone - the margin distribution shifts the bigger part of a margin for one party, meaning the other one can become undercollaterallized if the market moves against them.
-  When the margin transitions to the _yellow zone_, users can no longer create trades and are adviced to perform settlement to move margin to a _green zone_.
+  When the margin transitions to the _yellow zone_, users can no longer create trades and are advised to perform settlement to move margin to a _green zone_.
 Note, that parties can select what markets to settle themselves.
 - **Red** zone - the margin is almost depleted for one of the parties, meaning if the market continues to move against them, they will become undercollaterallized soon.
   When the margin transitions to the _red zone_, users also are not able to create trades, and an automatic settlement is created by the Clearport to move margin to a _green zone_.
   Note, that there can be several approaches for Clearport to select the markets to settle.